chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-1. Stop all the instances except where you saved the `.tar` file at frontend nodes in Automate HA Cluster.
+1. Stop all the instances except where you saved the `.tar` file on frontend nodes in Automate HA Cluster.
 Run the following command to all the Automate and Chef Infra Server nodes:

     ``` bash
     sudo chef-automate stop